ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/wednesday/Intro2R/Intro2R.md

 ### RStudio

-[RStudio](http://rstudio.com/) started in 2010, to offer R a more full featured integrated development environment (IDE) and modeled after matlabs IDE.
+[RStudio](http://rstudio.com/) started in 2010, to offer R a more full featured integrated development environment (IDE) and modeled after matlab's IDE.

 RStudio has many features: